-Learn how to shop the bulk bins at the grocery store with confidence.
+Learn how to shop from the bulk bins at the grocery store with confidence.
 In this guide we cover tare weights, PLUs and the many benefits of buying food from the bulk bins!

 I’ll never forget my first trip to a food co-op.
 I was in college (Madison, WI) and had just moved in to a new apartment with some friends.
 There was a small food co-op at the end of the block.
 I knew Madison had some hippy roots but growing up there, I had never been part of that culture.
 But how could I not shop at this store right down the block from my apartment?